 - You gave them assets for their business to negotiate.

-- The tax period is from 6 to 5 of April of the next year.
+- The tax period is from 6 to 5 April of the next year.

 - The person that received the gift might have some charges if they dispose of the share later.

-- The gain or loss of the share is calculated with the base on the date that you acquired it.
+- The gain or loss of the share has been calculated based on the date that you acquired it.
 It can also be based on the date that they received it, depending on the specific circumstances.

 Gifting Stocks to Charity Causes and Associations

 You do not have to pay any taxes if you gift stocks to charity.
 However, you might have to pay if you sell the assets for more than you paid for it or for less than the market value.
 You can get tax relief in certain shares gifted to charity as a deduction against their income for tax purposes.
 This results in an addition to the exemption from capital gains.

 The value of the tax relief depends on the person’s salary and the value of the gift.
 If the donor’s marginal tax rate is 40%, and the income is around 100,000 pounds taxed at 40%, the tax liability will be reduced by 40,000 pounds.

 When donating shares and stocks to charity associations, consider these:

 - Calculate the gain using the quantity the charity pays you, instead of the value of the stock.

 - Keep records of the gift to prove that you have offered the gift and the charity accepted it.
 This will prevent any problems happening in the future related to your donation.